 The amount of radiation, and the effect it has on the cancer cells, is decided by the number of seeds implanted (put into) into the prostate and by getting them into exactly the right place.
 This will vary from patient to patient.
 This is usually done in two stages.
-The two stages can be done separately, or may be done at the same time depending on which hospital you are attending.

-In Edinburgh, the 2 stages are done on the same day using a single anaesthetic.
+In both Edinburgh and Glasgow the planning stage (Stage 1) and implant stage (Stage 2) are done on the same day using a single anaesthetic.